 2. Treat your body right.

 One of the keys to keeping your mitochondria in tip-top shape is reducing your toxic load.
 The reason is simple.
 Toxic load causes a normal inflammatory response in the cells, which in turn leads to the normal breakdown of mitochondria.
-To reduce your toxic load and support healthy mitochondria function, eat more omega 3 than omega 6 fatty acids.
+To reduce your prednisone toxic load and support healthy mitochondria function, eat more omega 3 than omega 6 fatty acids.
 Swap the processed, packaged food you eat for whole alternatives.
 Eating cleaner can make a world of difference.

 3. Exercise regularly.

 Mitochondria are energy junkies.
 The more energy your body demands, the more these little powerhouses kick into gear.
 Exercising, especially high intensity interval training (HIIT) that alternates high-intensity bursts of activity, is particularly beneficial.
-Walking and running is fine, but if you really want to boost your mitochondrial function, look for exercising that dials up the intensity.
+Walking and running is fine, but if you really want to boost your amoxicillin mitochondrial function, look for exercising that dials up the intensity.

 4. Improve your diet.